suggestionsbot/suggestions-docs/docs/docs/commands.md

 ```
 ,invite
 ```
-The invite command sends the user a DM with the bot invite link as well aslinks to the bot website, the [Support Discord](https://discord.gg/ntXkRan), and the GitHub page.
+The invite command sends the user a DM with the bot invite link as well as links to the bot website, the [Support Discord](https://discord.gg/ntXkRan), and the [GitHub page](https://github.com/suggestionsbot/suggestions-bot).

 ### Note Command
 ```